barrysteyn/barrysteyn.github.com/content/Article/Red-Black-Tree-Analysis.md

   3. Every red node must either have zero or two black chilren.
   4. Every root-null path must have the same number of black nodes.

-### The Maximum Height Of A Red-Black Tree
+### The Maximum Depth Of A Red-Black Tree
-The maximum height of a red-black tree is the root-null path that contains the most number of nodes.
-Ironically, an examiniation of the shortest root-null path is needed to calculate the maximum height.
+The maximum depth of a red-black tree is the root-null path that contains the most number of nodes.
+Ironically, an examination of the shortest root-null path (the root-null path with the least number of nodes) is needed to calculate the maximum depth.

 #### Length Of The Shortest Root-Null Path
 By invariant 4, the *maximum number of black nodes* in any root-null path is restricted by the number of nodes in the *shortest* root-null path.
-Assume the shortest root-null path is at level $k$:
+Assume the shortest root-null path has depth $k$:

- * There are $k+1$ nodes in the root-null path at level $k$.
+ * There are $k+1$ nodes in the root-null path at depth $k$.
- * There is a *full* and *complete* binary subtree with $k$ levels.
+ * There is a *full* and *complete* binary subtree of depth $k$.

-For example, if the shortest root-null path is at level 2, the full and complete binary subtree would look like the image below:
+For example, if the shortest root-null path is at depth 2, the full and complete binary subtree would look like the image below:

 {% img images/full-complete-binary-subtree.png %}